Cricket test: Legacy

 The phrase "cricket test" and the associated loyalty concepts received a lot of media attention for many months after Tebbit's statement, and have been widely discussed and argued over ever since.
 Rather than staying culturally separate, immigrants from the Windrush generation said they used cricket to overcome racism, gain acceptance and integrate into British society.

 Lord Tebbit later claimed that his test could have prevented the 7 July 2005 London bombings.
-His remarks were decried by some media outlets as "ignorant and outdated".
+His remarks were decried by some Indian media outlets as "ignorant and outdated".

 In August 2018, Tebbit himself said that the test was no longer necessary.
 "The Tebbit Test is immaterial now," he told The Indian Express.
 "If I were in charge of cricket, football or athletics in the country, I would be choosing British-Asians, Blacks and people from Ethiopia.
 I cheer for them.
 The race isn't an issue like it used to be.
 The time to talk stuff like ‘whether it’s in the blood’ is gone now.
 It has gradually washed away.
 Assimilation has already occurred.
 The more non-ethnic English get into the English cricket team, the more it will become obvious that the door is open to full integration."